Skip to main content

 • Parents accompanying child witnesses

-• People accompanying elderly or infirm witnesses
+• People accompanying elderly witnesses

 Police officers, prison officers and prisoners in custody will not receive allowances.